commercetools/test-data/docs/contributing/test-data-models-overview.md

 In this example, `name` and `description` are values that are calculated based on the `nameAllLocales` and `descriptionAllLocales` ones but we need the latter to be built first, so that why we use the `postBuild` function.

+This function just need to return an object with the updated properties values and it will be merged with the originally built one.

 ### Builders

 The other main file of the data model is the `builders` one where we actually create the objects which implement the fluent API that allows generating data models objects.